 - Meetings that are setups for a robbery

 Realize that you can never be 100% safe in this business, especially if you’re seeing a provider in an area where prostitution is illegal or semi-legal.
-Some providers will take advantage of this by assuming you won’t go to the police if they rob you.
-Accept that there will always be some risk, and that your best course of action is to minimize your risks and if something bad does happen to minimize the potential damage that could be done to you.
+Some providers will take advantage of this by wagering that you won’t go to the police if they rob you.
+Accept that there will always be some risk, and that your best course of action is to minimize your risks, and if something bad does happen to minimize the potential damage.

 With that in mind, a small selection of advice:

-- Never see an escort that you don’t know in your own apartment or house.
-Regardless of whether you are single or not.
+- Never bring and unknown provider to your own place of residence, regardless of whether you are single or not.

-- If you are driving to the provider’s place, if it’s not in an upscale hotel, park at least half a block away and walk to the location.
+- If you are driving to the provider’s place, and it isn’t an upscale hotel, park at least half a block away and walk to the location.
 You can choose to leave your key in a magnetic car lock box under your car, or take your car key with you, depending on the area where you leave your car.

 - When seeing a provider in their place of business, after walking into their room, greet the provider nicely and take a quick look around to make sure no one else is there.
 Make sure the apartment or hotel door is then locked with the chain or extra door stop in place to prevent anyone else from entering and surprising you.
 If the provider gets worried when you do this, just smile and say, “I once got robbed by a provider’s partner entering with a keycard she’d given her boyfriend, so I have to do this for my own security.
 You can check me for any kind of weapon if you’d like, but if you’re nervous about this I’ll have to leave for my own safety.”

-- If you’re seeing a provider in your hotel room, make sure you have the cash on hand to pay them, and lock away your wallet and other valuables (phone etc) in the room safe, or hide them somewhere high out of reach and out of site if the room doesn’t have a safe.
+- If you’re seeing a provider in your hotel room, make sure you have the cash on hand to pay them, and lock away your wallet and other valuables like a phone or wristwatch in the room safe, or hide them somewhere high out of reach and out of sight, if the room doesn’t have a safe.

 - If the provider is traveling, or you’ve never met them before, there is a somewhat increased risk of the provider taking the money and dashing out the door while you’re in the shower or washroom.
-Some people insist on not paying in advance because of this, but you’ll find that some providers (having been ripped off before) will be nervous if you don’t pay them in advance and this will result in a poor session or conflict before the session.
-You’ll have to determine what you do on a case by case basis, but we always suggest giving the provider the money upfront, and then letting them know you’ll be happy to tip after the session if you’re happy.
-This will put the provider at ease, and give them some incentive to give you a better session.
+Some people insist on not paying in advance because of this, but you’ll find that providers who have been ripped off before will be nervous unless you pay them in advance.
+This can lead to a poor session or a conflict instead of a session.
+You’ll have to determine what you do on a case by case basis, but we always suggest giving the provider the money upfront, and then letting them know that you will gladly tip after the session if you’re happy.
+This should put the provider at ease, and give them additional motivation.

 - Going to the provider: Don’t take extra cash or your wallet to your meeting, or your car key.
 Take a quick walk around the hotel room first to make sure no one else is in there, lock the hotel door using the chain or the extra bar to make sure no one can barge in.